So you’re asking yourself the question ‘How do I use Seagate Backup Plus on Mac?’

 2. The USB cable provided with the Seagate Backup Plus is too short?

 Yes, it is only 18 inches long.
 And depending on where you want to place the drive compared to your laptop you may want a longer USB 3.0 cable.
-Check out my article on the Seagate Backup Plus for Mac for suggestions.
+Check out my article on the Seagate Backup Plus Slim for suggestions.

 You have made it!